 COLOMBIA: Building Extractive Sector Governance (Global Affairs Canada)

-The Building Extractive Sector Governance in Colombia project is improving public sector governance of the extractive sector by building capacity of the Ministry of Mines and Energy (MinMinas), mining agencies and mining authorities within departments and municipalities to develop and implement strengthened policy and regulatory frameworks, improve extractive sector planning and implementation, as well as increase public sector engagement with communities impacted by natural resource extraction.
+The Building Extractive Sector Governance in Colombia project is improving public sector governance of the oil and gas and mining sectors by building capacity of the Ministry of Mines and Energy (MinMinas), mining agencies and mining authorities within departments and municipalities to develop and implement strengthened policy and regulatory frameworks, improve extractive sector planning and implementation, as well as increase public sector engagement with communities impacted by natural resource extraction.
 Alinea is developing a tailored capacity building program based on existing issues and challenges, such as decentralization, extractive management information systems, environmental protection, conflict management, economic development, transparency, occupational health and protecting human rights.
 Expected end of project results are: i) strengthened institutional capacity of MinMinas and key mining agencies in developing and implementing policy and regulation frameworks; ii) better coordination among MinMinas, mining agencies, departmental/municipal governments and industry; and iii) improved Government of Colombia capacity to lead engagement with communities impacted by natural resource extraction.

 GHANA: Empowering Women in Non-Traditional Trades (Global Affairs Canada)